gokubi/policies/citizen_code_of_conduct.md

 The Code of Conduct is distributed by Kairos under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

-Portions of text drerived from the [Stumptown Syndicate Code of Conduct](https://github.com/stumpsyn/policies)
+Portions of text derived from the [Stumptown Syndicate Code of Conduct](https://github.com/stumpsyn/policies)

 Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).

-Portions derieved from the [Center for Sex Positive Culture consent policy](https://thefspc.org/consent-policy/).
+Portions derived from the [Center for Sex Positive Culture consent policy](https://thefspc.org/consent-policy/).

 _Revision 1.
 Posted October 2018._